 Improper sewage disposal is another giant public health concern.
 In areas where cities don’t properly manage waste, at least 2 billion people use drinking water sources that have been contaminated with feces.
-The effects of improper sewage disposal can sometimes lead to outbreaks of deadly diseases, such as diarrhea, cholera, dysentery, polio and typhoid.
+The effects of improper sewage disposal can sometimes lead to outbreaks of deadly diseases, such as:

 Causes of Improper Waste Management

 There are several reasons that waste gets improperly managed.
 One is a lack of knowledge about hazardous waste; some people don’t understand how many products can be hazardous, or don’t know how to properly dispose of them.

 One of the other causes of improper garbage disposal is inaccessibility.
 Many people, business owners and city leaders, particularly in developing or rural areas, want desperately to properly dispose of waste, toxic garbage and sewage that contaminates their food, land and water supplies.
 Unfortunately, they might lack the funds, access to professionals, infrastructure or transportation resources to properly dispose of it, continuing the cycle of contamination.